SupersonicNK/roa-workshop-templates/Delta's Rivals stuff/Delta Parallax.md

 Both of these cover (and work well for) a wide range of scenarios, but unfortunately, they don't fit every case.
 What if you want base parrystun in addition to extended parrystun?

 Here is a simple function for custom parrystun for use in `scripts/got_parried.gml`.
-After putting this at the bottom of your script, you can use it by calling `custom_parrystun()`.
-If any argument is not supplied, it will use a default value.

-You can change the base and the multiplier for different results.
+After putting this at the bottom of your script, you can use it by calling `custom_parrystun(base, mult)`.
+If any argument is not supplied, it will use a default value -- `custom_parrystun()` will just use `40` and `0.08` for the base and multiplier respectively.

 ```gml
 #define custom_parrystun
 var base, multiplier, distance, extended;